How to short oil prices and markets

 Short-selling oil works by opening a position based on the belief that there’ll be a downturn in the oil market.
-You’ll choose between using spread bets or CFDs to open a short position with us.
-Both methods enable you to sell the market without taking ownership of the underlying assets.
+You’ll use CFDs to open a short position with us.
+CFDs enable you to sell the market without taking ownership of the underlying assets.

-Our award-winning platform1 enables you to go short using a spread betting and CFD account in just a click.
+Our award-winning platform1 enables you to go short using a CFD account in just a click.
 You’d elect to ‘sell’ the market, making a profit if the price falls, and a loss if it rises.

 How to short oil